The Mental Health Act is a law that tells people with a mental health disorder what their rights are and how they can be treated.

 Can professionals share information about you with your family, friends and carers?

 The team in charge of your treatment can't give your family information about you without asking you first.
 You can choose what they share.
 This is called giving consent.
-Learn more about your rights and who to ask for advice.

 Can people visit me in hospital?